chapmanjacobd/journal/programming/linux/misconceptions.md

 Nested one subfolder (destination three/one/one):

     $ mv one three/one
-    $ cp -r one/ three/one
+    $ cp -r one/ three/one && rm -rf one
     $ rsync -auh --remove-source-files one three/one

 Merged subfolder (destination three/one):

-    $ cp -r one three
+    $ cp -r one three && rm -rf one
     $ mv one/* three/one
     $ rsync -auh --remove-source-files one three
     $ rclone move one three/one